Fleishman-Lab/CUMAb/README.md

 # CUMAb
 Scripts and xmls needed to run the CUMAb tool for antibody humanization as described in Nature Biomedical Engineering 2023.
 Please note that we also provide CUMAb as a webserver free to academics (www.CUMAb.weizmann.ac.il) and that for most uses it is simpler to use the webserver.
-This repository is intended to allow users to generate the humanized sequences and a command line for running each of them that CUMAb would use; hwowever, it is up to the user to decide how to run these command lines efficiently.
+This repository is intended to allow users to generate the humanized sequences and a command line for running each of them that CUMAb would use; however, it is up to the user to decide how to run these command lines efficiently.

 ## Installation
 You will need to either have Rosetta installed or install it from http://www.rosettacommons.org.